teddykabg/teddykabg/README.md

 Here on Github I build **AI agents and automation systems** that businesses actually use in production.

 My focus: **workflow automation, voice AI, and RAG systems** that deliver measurable ROI.
-I build solutions that help companies move from AI experimentation to real-world deployment—combining product strategy with hands-on engineering to ship solutions that are usable, compliant, and aligned with business goals.
+I build solutions that help companies move from AI experimentation to real-world deployment, combining product strategy with hands-on engineering to ship solutions that are usable, compliant, and aligned with business goals.

 ## What I Work On